-Interest and other income (net of expense) doubled from approximately \$1.0 million for the first quarter of fiscal 1996 to approximately \$2.0 million for the same 1997 fiscal quarter.
+Interest and other income (net of expense) more than doubled to approximately \$2.2 million for the second quarter of fiscal 1997 from approximately \$917,000 for the second quarter of fiscal 1996, and to \$4.2 million for the first six month period of fiscal 1997 from \$1.9 million for the first six month period of fiscal 1996.
 This was due to higher cash and investment balances resulting from cash generated from operations and the Company's follow-on public offering of common stock in November 1995.